 Dynamic Compression Sector at APS

-The DCS (located at Sector 35 on the APS experiment hall floor), with a focus on time-resolved X-ray diffraction and imaging measurements in materials subjected to dynamic compression, will provide in-situ, time-resolved, measurements at microscopic length scales to achieve a fundamental understanding of the mechanisms governing a broad range of time-dependent, condensed matter phenomena (structural transformations, inelastic deformation and fracture, and chemical reactions) under dynamic loading.
+The Dynamic Compression Sector, with a focus on time-resolved X-ray diffraction and imaging measurements in materials subjected to dynamic compression, provides in-situ, time-resolved, measurements at microscopic length scales to achieve a fundamental understanding of the mechanisms governing a broad range of time-dependent, condensed matter phenomena (structural transformations, inelastic deformation and fracture, and chemical reactions) under dynamic loading.
 Such measurements are also essential for validating multi-scale modeling of the key materials phenomena under shock wave and shockless compression.